Parallel server systems with cancel-on-completion redundancy: Introduction

 \item We derive general properties of mean-field limits and their fixed points, under general assumptions on the components' sizes distributions (these are the results in Section~\ref{sec-ml}).
 In particular, we prove that fixed points are completely characterized as solutions of a certain functional differential equation (Lemma~\ref{lem-fp-iff-de}).

-\item For the special, ``truncated'' (``finite-frame'') model, where the workloads are ``clipped'' at some finite level, we prove that the steady-state asymptotic independence for the full range of loads always holds (Theorem~\ref{thm-main-finite}).
+\item For the special, ``truncated'' (``finite-frame'') model, where the workloads are ``clipped'' at some finite level, we prove that SSAI-FRL always holds (Theorem~\ref{thm-main-finite}).

-\item We prove the steady-state asymptotic independence for the full range of loads, under a certain uniqueness assumption on the mean-field limit fixed points (Theorem~\ref{thm-main}).
+\item We prove SSAI-FRL under a certain uniqueness assumption on the mean-field limit fixed points (Theorem~\ref{thm-main}).
 We identify sufficient conditions for that uniqueness to hold (Theorem~\ref{thm-main-D-monotonicity}).
-This, in particular, allows us to prove the steady-state asymptotic independence for the full range of loads in the important special case (Theorem~\ref{thm-ihr}) when each job class has i.i.d.
+This, in particular, allows us to prove SSAI-FRL in the important special case (Theorem~\ref{thm-ihr}) when each job class has i.i.d.
 IHR component sizes (or, more generally, the joint component size distribution is a mixture of such distributions) .

-\item We prove some other sufficient conditions for the steady-state asymptotic independence to hold for a given $\lambda$ (Theorems~\ref{thm-majorization}, \ref{thm-inh-subcrit}, \ref{thm-main-majorize}).
-In particular, it holds for any $\lambda$ such that the system is inherently subcritically loaded (Theotem~\ref{thm-inh-subcrit}), and we provide non-trivial conditions to verify inherent subcriticality.
+\item We prove some other sufficient conditions for SSAI to hold for a given $\lambda$ (Theorems~\ref{thm-majorization}, \ref{thm-inh-subcrit}, \ref{thm-main-majorize}).
+In particular, SSAI holds for any $\lambda$ such that the system is inherently subcritically loaded (Theorem~\ref{thm-inh-subcrit}), and we provide non-trivial conditions to verify inherent subcriticality.

 \end{itemize}

 \end{itemize}

 Prior work specifically on c.o.c. redundancy models includes \cite{Vulimiri-2013, shah2015redundant, Harcol-Balter-2017}.
 Paper \cite{hellemans2019performance} considers redundancy models more general than c.o.c.
 Cancel-on-completion is not the only form of redundancy considered in prior literature -- another form being cancel-on-start (c.o.s.) redundancy, when the remaining $d_j-k_j$ job components are canceled as soon as $k_j$ (out of $d_j$) components {\em start} their service; under the c.o.s. redundancy the system is work-conserving.
 (The extensively studied power-of-$d$-choices load balancing scheme \cite{VDK96,BLP2012-jsq-asymp-indep} is a special case of c.o.s. redundancy, with a single job class with $k_j=1 < d_j$.)
 For a more extensive overview of the literature on redundancy models, which includes papers \cite{Vulimiri-2013,shah2015redundant,gardner2015reducing,Harcol-Balter-2017,adan2018fcfs,ayesta2018unifying,ayesta2019redundancy,VDK96,BLP2012-jsq-asymp-indep}, we refer reader to \cite{SnSt2020} and references therein.
 (We note that, in most of the prior work, what we call job components are called job ``replicas.'')